melezhik/Tomtit/README.md

 # Tomtit cli configuration

-You can set tomtit configuration in `~/tom.yaml` file:
+You can set Tomtit configuration in `~/tom.yaml` file:

-    # list of portable tomtit profiles,
+    # list of portable Tomtit profiles,
     # will be available through Bash completion

     profiles: